Lampe2020/arrowey/README.md

 There isn't really a "spec", there's only this implementation of arrowey, the spec is in my head.
-I'll write documentation later on, at first I want to get it into working shape (i.e. at least most syntax implemented in the compiler and successful first run of a compiled binary).
+I'll write documentation later on, at first I want to get it into working shape (i.e. at least most syntax implemented in the parser and first run of a basic I/O and arithmetics program).

 *NOTE: I'm very irregularly working on this project as I don't always have time for it because of school...*